 About the Anzac Spirit Study Tour

-The Chief Minister's Anzac Spirit Study Tour promotes the importance of Anzac Day, Australia's involvement in various conflicts since, and the importance of peacekeeping missions today.
+The annual Chief Minister's Anzac Spirit study tour promotes the importance of Anzac Day, Australia's involvement in various conflicts since, and the importance of peacekeeping missions today.

 What the tour involves

-The 2017 Chief Minister's Anzac Spirit Study Tour will support students to explore the history of Anzac Day and the continuing importance of Australia's involvement in various conflicts and peacekeeping missions.
+The 2019 Anzac Spirit study tour will support students to explore the history of Anzac Day and Australia's involvement in various conflicts and peacekeeping missions.

-It will provide an exciting opportunity for three year 9 or 10 students, accompanied by one teacher chaperone and an Australian Defence Force chaperone to visit battlefields of significance to Australia and the Anzacs and participate in the 2017 Anzac Day commemorations.
+It will provide an opportunity for three year 9 or 10 students, accompanied by two chaperones, to visit battlefields of significance to Australia and the Anzacs.